Nicholas Gunn: Electronic music career

 Gunn quickly immersed himself into electronic music by founding the musical act Limelght with then collaborator and partner, Tanner Wilfong.
 The duo released music under the moniker Limelght from 2017 through 2019 until the act was retired.
 In 2020 Gunn then began transitioning his ambient sound towards a more electronic House and Chill sound, featuring vocalists from around the globe.
 Gaining attention from electronic music label giant, Armada Music, Gunn expanded his reach and musical style by releasing music on this trend setting label.
 His track Higher with musical act York featuring world renowned vocalist Sam Martin as well as California featuring Chris Howard and Sensing You with AVIRA, all surpassed six million streams in 2022.
 Making a huge leap with his release schedule in 2022 Gunn released multiple new singles collaborating with artists such as Dave Neven, Derek Luttrell, RAEYA, Diana Miro, Protoculture, Jarod Glawe and Richard Durand with his collaboration, Love You More with Dave Neven, receiving #43 on the coveted A State of Trance top 50.
 Remixes from industry dance legends such as Richard Durand and Giuseppe Ottaviani have also gone on to become favorites on A State of Trance which is followed by over 40 million listeners per week.

+In 2024 Gunn placed a strong focus on combining his past instrumental sound with his current electronic music sound.
+2024 proved to be a banner year, not only for Gunn, but for his label, Blue Dot Music.
+With over 85 releases in 2024, its trance imprint Blue Dot Trance, received numerous Beatport top ten charting positions with three of Gunn's own trance collaborations appearing on Armin van Buurens coveted A State of Trance 2024 Year End Mix.
+Gunn also received two top 50 A State of Trance positions.
+Voted on by the fans, his collaboration with Craig Connelly feat.
+Alina Renae, Miss You, received a #20 on the top 50 and his collaboration with Richard Durand feat.
+Jordan Grace received a #17 on the top 50.